Menu

 2. The investigator or public prosecutor shall commit expertise to conduct an examination in respect of:

-• establishing causes of death;
+• establishing causes of death

-• ascertaining the mental state of the suspect upon the availability of information that casts doubt on his/her sanity or limited capacity;
+• ascertaining the mental state of the suspect upon the availability of information that casts doubt on his/her sanity or limited capacity

-• ascertaining the age of a person in so far as it is necessary to dispose of the issue relating to his/her criminal liability whenever it is impossible to have such information otherwise;
+• ascertaining the age of a person insofar as it is necessary to dispose of the issue relating to his/her criminal liability whenever it is impossible to have such information otherwise

-• determination of the amount of pecuniary damages, where the victim cannot determine them and has not provided a document confirming the amount of such damage, the amount of non-pecuniary damage, and environmental damage caused by a criminal offense.
+• determination of the amount of pecuniary damages, where the victim cannot determine them and has not provided a document confirming the amount of such damage, the amount of non-pecuniary damage, and environmental damage caused by a criminal offense

-1. Compulsory conduct of medical or psychiatric expertise examination shall be undertaken upon investigating the judge’s or court’s ruling.
+1. Compulsory conduct of a medical or psychiatric expertise examination shall be undertaken upon investigating the judge’s or court’s ruling.

 Article 243 of the Criminal Procedure Code of Ukraine states: